-This certificate program, administered by the Segal Design Institute, develops a set of design skills that prove valuable in careers across the entire spectrum available to McCormick graduates.
-The program focuses on innovative engineering design in team-based, cross-disciplinary settings that address real-world problems.
+This certificate program, administered by the Segal Design Institute, develops a set of design and problem-solving skills that prove valuable in careers across the entire spectrum available to McCormick graduates.
+The program focuses on user-centered design in team-based, crossdisciplinary settings that address real-world problems.
 Certificate Requirements (6 units)

+- 1 2-quarter design sequence: 384-1,2 or 380-1,2

+- 1 portfolio course: 370

+- 3 elective courses from an approved list

+- 1 must be a DSGN course.

+- 2 must be at the 300-level.

-- 3 required courses: DSGN 298, 370, 398 - 3 elective courses from an approved list - An engineering design portfolio demonstrating accomplishments in prototyping and implementation, modern software tools, design analysis, writing, project management, and effective graphical communication - Successful completion of a Northwestern baccalaureate degree
+- A design portfolio demonstrating accomplishments in design tools such as prototyping and implementation, modern software tools, design analysis, writing, project management, and effective graphical communication

+- Successful completion of a Northwestern baccalaureate degree

-DSGN 106-1,2 Engineering Design and Communication (.5 unit each) See General Engineering Courses.
+DSGN 106-1,2 Design Thinking and Communication

+(.5 unit each) See General Engineering Courses.